Intestinal worms: causes, symptoms and treatment

 1 / 3

-Sightsavers aims to control intestinal worms in the countries in which we’re running deworming programmes.
-These countries include Cameroon, Democratic Republic of Congo, Nigeria and Guinea.
+Our aim is to control the disease in the countries where we run deworming programmes, including in Cameroon, Democratic Republic of Congo, Nigeria and Guinea.

-As part of our community and school programmes, we aim to educate local communities about the importance of hygiene to stop the spread of disease.
-Access to and use of clean water and sanitation, as well as good hygienic practices such as wearing shoes and washing hands, is vital for preventing and controlling the spread of intestinal worms.
+Through our community and school programmes, we educate local communities about the importance of good hygiene to stop the spread of intestinal worms.

 A school student in a classroom is handed a tablet by a health worker, as other health workers and his classmates look on.